brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 the shrine also overlooks Nachi-no-Otaki, Japan's tallest waterfall at 133 meters.

 The end of the hike was a bittersweet moment.
-While our sore feet welcomed it, it was sad to see the trail go, and we were only partially comforted by the beautiful vistas before us as a consolation prize.
-We visited the foot of the waterfall and checked in at a local inn with an eccentric owner who'd asked for our hiking schedule and nearly refused to give us a reservation because he didn't think we could make the last leg of our trip in time.
+Our sore feet welcomed it, but it was sad to see the trail go, and we were only partially comforted by the beautiful vistas before us as a consolation prize.
+We visited the foot of the waterfall and checked in at a local inn with an eccentric owner who'd asked for our hiking schedule, and nearly refused to give us a reservation because he didn't think we'd make the last leg of our trip in time.
 The next morning we made our way out to the ocean and onward to Tokyo.

 ![Nachi-no-Otaki](/assets/passages/003-kumano-kodo/nachi-taisha@2x.jpg)